 1. BUILDING NECESSITIES

 As a first step, let’s look at the components that we’ll use.
-First off it’s the IKEA EKET wall cabinet, with a glass door.
-We’ll use a USB powered fan, we’ll use a mosquito net to close the ventilation holes and wooden dowels to hang the meat from.
+First, it’s the IKEA EKET wall cabinet with a glass door.
+Next, we’ll use a USB-powered fan, a mosquito net to close the ventilation holes, and wooden dowels to hang the meat.

-Now that we know which components we’ll use, let’s look at the tools that we need to create our biltong box.
-We need a drill, holesaws to make the ventilation holes and the fan hole.
+Now that we know which components we’ll use, let’s look at the tools we need to create our biltong box.
+We need a drill and hole saws to make the ventilation and fan holes.